monterail/guidelines/git.md

 ## Going live

-When your work is production ready merge it to the `master` branch:
+When your work is production-ready merge it to the `master` branch:

     git checkout master
     git merge --no-ff dev # or release branch if used

 ## Rules

-* Never ever commit directly in `dev` or `master` branches!
+* Never ever commit directly to `dev` or `master` branches!

-* Always commit your fixes to the oldest supported branch that require them.
+* Always commit your fixes to the oldest supported branch that requires them.
   Then (periodically) merge the integration branches upwards into each other.

-  This gives a very controlled flow of fixes.
+  This results is a very controlled flow of fixes.
 If you notice that you have applied a fix to e.g. master that is also required in maint, you will need to cherry-pick it (using git-cherry-pick(1)) downwards.
 This will happen a few times and is nothing to worry about unless you do it very frequently.